Schenkee/TryHackMe-Guides/Reports/Stealth_report.md

 ```
 ![RDP - start.png](https://github.com/Schenkee/TryHackMe-Guides/blob/main/Stealth/Images/RDP%20-%20start.png)

-The `tester` session was used to accept UAD and retrieve sensitive data from the target system.
+The `tester` session was used to accept UAC and retrieve sensitive data from the target system.

 **Impact:**